harshshredding/every-single-baseline/README.md

 # NER framework
-This framework allows you to quickly train your model on all the popular NER datasets.
-Moreover, it makes it easy to inspect the mistakes that the trained models are making.
+This framework allows you to:
+- quickly train your model on all the popular NER datasets.
+- quickly train all popular models on your dataset.

 # Steps to train on your data
 1. Create 3 files: